cloudburst/libheap/README.markdown

 # Libheap

-[`libheap`] is a GDB python library for examining the Glibc heap implementation on Linux.
-It has been tested against Glibc 2.11 and 2.12 on 32bit/64bit systems.
+[`libheap`] is a GDB library that uses the python API to examine the Glibc heap implementation (ptmalloc) on Linux.

 # Installation

 ### Glibc Installation

 Although [`libheap`] does not require a glibc compiled with gdb debugging support and symbols, it functions best if you do use one.
-There are numerous guides to building Glibc manually, the best I have seen is:

-[Devpit - Building GLIBC][1]

-On Fedora, they have already done this for you so just simply type:
+Without debug symbols you will need to supply the address of the main arena yourself.

+On Ubuntu:

+    apt-get install libc6-dbg

+On Fedora:

+    yum install yum-utils
     debuginfo-install glibc

-This will automatically install and setup a debug Glibc for you.

-### GDB Installation

-If you are using a modern Fedora, their GDB is bleeding edge enough to already have the latest python support added.
-Otherwise you will likely have to build GDB from svn instead using the steps documented by [Tom Tromey][2]:

-    $ sudo yum install python-devel git texinfo
-    $ mkdir -p ~/archer/build ~/archer/install
-    $ cd ~/archer

-    $ git clone git://sourceware.org/git/archer.git
-    $ cd archer
-    $ git checkout --track -b python origin/archer-tromey-python

-    $ cd ../build
-    $ ../archer/configure --prefix=$(cd ../install && pwd)
-    $ make all install

-Once this is complete you should have a compiled version of GDB that can be run from archer/install/bin/gdb.
+Or:

+    dnf install dnf-plugins-core
+    dnf debuginfo-install glibc

 ### Libheap Installation